SkillsFundingAgency/das-shared-infrastructure/README.md

 This is the primary method used to deploy the infrastructure.
 Configuration is stored securely either in the build definition or variable groups and versioned artifacts are used when deploying.

 ### Local deployment
- To deploy from your local machine, set each parmeter as an environment variable then run the script below.
+ To deploy from your local machine, set each parameter as an environment variable then run the script below.

 ``` PowerShell
 .\Initialize-SharedInfrastructureDeployment.ps1